 What Is an Air Handler?

-An air handler is the indoor component of some types of HVAC systems.
-It [[connects|links|attaches|hooks up] 11] to a network of air ducts that distribute conditioned air through the building.
-Air handlers differ in size, type and capacity, depending on the application.
+An air handler is the indoor part of some kinds of HVAC systems.
+It attaches to a network of air ducts that distribute conditioned air throughout the building.
+Air handlers range in size, type and capacity, depending on the application.

 Does an Air Conditioner Use an Air Handler?

-Typically, an air conditioner [shares|uses|utilizes]109] the furnace’s blower motor, so no air handler is required.
-However, in climates where home heating is not something that is necessary, an air conditioner may be the only HVAC equipment present.
-In this case, the indoor air handler runs in conjunction with the outside unit, referred to as the condenser.
-In this setup, the AC unit’s air handler [blows|forces|pushes]110] indoor air [across|over|along the outside of]111] the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to distribute cooled, dehumidified air back inside the building using ductwork.
+In this setup, the AC unit’s air handler pushes indoor air across the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to distribute cooled, dehumidified air back into the building using ductwork.
 Refrigerant lines connect the air handler to the outdoor condenser, assisting with the heat transfer to the outside.
-This allows air conditioning to maintain a constant, comfy indoor temperature and humidity level.
+This enables air conditioning to maintain a constant, comfy indoor temperature and humidity level.

 Does a Heat Pump Use an Air Handler?